Eckhardt-D/nuxt-genie/README.md

 This is mostly for fun and not complete yet, but the command to prompt the agents are:

+In development:

         bun prompt "Generate a dropdown component with a material design theme that lists products and add it to the home page."

+After building a Single File executable:

+        bun run build

+        ./nuxt-genie "Generate a dropdown component with a material design theme that lists products and add it to the home page."

+In the example above the prompt is optional, if not provided the CLI will ask you for it.

 ## Getting started